mariusbock/flaskapp/README.md

         depending on your preferences you can either use Anaconda or pip to install the packages.
         We recommend using Anaconda since it is the most easiest for now (https://docs.conda.io/projects/conda/en/latest/user-guide/tasks/manage-pkgs.html#installing-packages).
         - Packages that you need to install include:
-            -flask, apscheduler, falsk-restful and pandas
+            -flask, apscheduler, falsk-restful, pandas and celery
             -the commands to install these packages are: "conda install flask","conda install -c conda-forge apscheduler","conda install flask-restful", "conda install pandas"
             -you will also need to install the packages in pycharm idea in order to import them(file->settings->project:flaskapp->project interpreter->here you click on '+' to install all the packages)
-    3. Start the app by running the app.py file.
+    3. Start the app by running the run.py file.
 The Flask server will be starting under http://127.0.0.1:5000/.
        - Possible errors include:
             1. You did not install all packages correctly.
 Check the command line which package is not defined and needed and use Anaconda to install the missing package